dnbucklin/pgis-2-r/README.md

 # pgis-2-r

+NOTE: these functions have been updated and moved to a package (pgis2r).

 Functions for importing spatial tables from Postgresql databases in R

 These functions covert spatial tables in Postgresql databases to Spatial* (`sp` package) or Raster (`raster` package) objects in R. They require a connection object to the Postgresql (using `RPostgreSQL`) database as an argument, e.g.: